UPDATE 2022: I’ve fully updated this article with new ways to make friends, more information, etc. Enjoy.

 I’ve cut out a tonne of people who weren’t adding to my life, and now I’m surrounded byonly positive people.
 I literally don’t have a single negative influence in my life – which is absolutely the way it should be.

-All of this applies to girls too.
+All of this applies to girls you date too.
 After you get through your newbie phase, you should aim to only spend time with girls who add to your life.
 If a girl is hot but bitchy, don’t spend your time on her – there’s plenty of hot and nice girls out there.
 Every second you spend with a girl who’s negative is time you could have spent with a better girl.

 There should be nobody in your life who’s a detriment – every person you give your time to should be adding something to your life.
 You’ll find life is a whole lot smoother – and much more fun – if you’re surrounded by positive influences.